-Galvo System Linear Power Supply
+Galvo System Linear Power Supplies

-- Compatible with All Thorlabs Galvo Systems - Low Noise, Linear Supply Minimizes Electrical Interference - Capable of Powering Two Server Driver Cards Simultaneously
+- Compatible with Galvo Systems Above - Low Noise, Linear Supply Minimizes Electrical Interference - Capable of Powering Two Server Driver Cards Simultaneously - Configured for Regional Voltage Requirements upon Shipping

-The GPS011 power supply is a low noise, linear supply designed to minimize electrical interference for maximum system resolution.
-The GPS011 delivers ±15 VDC at 3 A and can be powered by 115 VAC or 230/240 VAC.
-The power supply is compatible with all of our galvo systems and can power two server driver cards simultaneously.
+These power supplies are low noise, linear supplies designed to minimize electrical interference for maximum system resolution.
+They deliver ±15 VDC at 3 A and are configured to accept a mains voltage of 115 VAC (for GPS011-US), 230 VAC (for GPS011-EC), or 100 VAC (for GPS011-JP).
+Each power supply is compatible with all of our galvo systems available above.
 Two 2 m (6.5') power cables are included.

-As an alternative to the GPS011, a standard switching mode power supply may be used for low demand applications.
+As an alternative, a standard switching mode power supply may be used for low demand applications.